C0deWiser/workflow/README.md

             $article = $event->model;

             if ($event->context->target()->is('correction')) {
-                // Article was send to correction, the reason described in context
+                // The article was sent to correction, the reason described in context
                 $article->author->notify(
                     new ArticleHasProblemNotification(
                         $article, $event->context->data()->get('reason')